Illyism/vue-i18n-jest-example/README.md

 This allows you to use jest to unit test vue components without having a complicated setup.
 This way you don't have to mock the $t() functions but actually use vue-i18n itself.

+I made this to explain my setup for https://github.com/kazupon/vue-i18n/issues/323

 ## Project setup
 ```
 npm install